The-Assembly/movieAppFlutter/README.md

     Download Xcode if you wish to deploy to iOS (you will need a Mac for this of course)

-3. Follow the instructions to set up Flutter on Visual Studio Code here:
+3. Follow these instructions to set up Flutter on Visual Studio Code:

     i.
 Install VS Code version 1.20.1 or later.